jkirkwin/OO-Design-Class-Project-Revisited/Style.md

 ## User Management
+User interface, implemented by a BasicUser class, AdminUser extends BasicUser Each user object should store:
+* username
+* password
+* UUID?
-User interface, implemented by a BasicUser class, AdminUser extends BasicUser Each user object should store the User's username, password, UUID?, and a list of all the devices (or their UUID's) that the user has access to.
+* list of all the devices (or their UUID's) that the user has access to.
+* Queue of Notifications relevant to User.

 ## Devices
 Devices should be designated PUBLIC or ADMIN_ONLY.
 This designation dictates the behaviour of the model when new users are added.
 Newly added users are given access to PUBLIC devices automatically but no ADMIN devices.
-This can be modified by AdminUsers in the admin view
+This can be modified by AdminUsers in the Admin view.
+Also Stores static number for each devicetype to allow for default name.
+Eg. Cam4, Light46, etc...

 ## Model startup and shutdown
 For now, we will spin up a "blank" model each time - that is, no devices will be automatically associated and only two users (one admin and one regular user)